Phil Rulloda

-Phil Rulloda is an American floral designer, floral design teacher, and author.
-He has appeared nationally and internationally as a featured speaker and presenter in more than 500 floral industry events.
-Notable works include Christmas decorating at the White House during the Gerald Ford administration and designing for the 1984 Summer Olympic Games.
+Phil Rulloda (born 20th century) is an American florist, floral-design teacher and writer.

+He was a featured speaker and presenter in over 500 floral industry events worldwide.
+He put up Christmas decorations at the White House during the Gerald Ford administration and designed for the 1984 Summer Olympic Games.

-Rulloda co-authored and published Contemporary and Tropical Floral Design with Silverio Casabar in 1990, with a second printing released in 1998.
-He is the owner and head instructor at the Phil Rulloda Southern California School of Floral Design in Anaheim, California.
+Rulloda cowrote and published Contemporary and Tropical Floral Design with Silverio Casabar in 1990.
+He is the owner and head instructor of the Phil Rulloda Southern California School of Floral Design in Anaheim, California.